Aleksandra Ekster: Russian avant-garde

 Under the avant-garde umbrella, Ekster has been noted to be a suprematist and constructivist painter as well as a major influencer of the Art Deco movement.

 While not confined within a particular movement, Ekster was one of the most experimental women of the avant-garde.
 Ekster absorbed from many sources and cultures in order to develop her own original style.
 In 1915–1916, she worked in the peasant craft cooperatives in the villages Skoptsi and Verbovka along with Kazimir Malevich, Yevgenia Pribylskaya, Natalia Davidova, Nina Genke, Liubov Popova, Ivan Puni, Olga Rozanova, Nadezhda Udaltsova and others.
-Ekster later founded a teaching and production workshop (MDI) in Kyiv (1918–1920).
+Ekster later founded a teaching and production workshop (MDI) in Kiev (1918–1920).
 Alexander Tyshler, Vadym Meller, Anatol Petrytsky, Kliment Red'ko, Tchelitchew, Shifrin, Nikritin worked there.
-Also during this period she was one of the leading stage designers of Alexander Tairov's Chamber Theatre.
+Also during this period, she was one of the leading stage designers of Alexander Tairov's Chamber Theatre.

 In 1919, together with other avant-garde artists Kliment Red'ko and Nina Genke-Meller, she decorated the streets and squares of Kiev and Odessa in abstract style for Revolution Festivities.
 She worked with Vadym Meller as a costume designer in a ballet studio of the dancer Bronislava Nijinska.
+One of her students in her studio in Odessa was Isaac Frenkel Frenel, who would later become an École de Paris painter.

 In 1921, she became a director of the elementary course Color at the Higher Artistic-Technical Workshop (VKhUTEMAS) in Moscow, a position she held until 1924.
 Her work was displayed alongside that of other Constructivist artists at the 5x5=25 exhibition held in Moscow in 1921.

+In the spring of 1924, Alexandra Exter travelled to Venice to take part in organising the 14th Venice Biennale.
+Most of Ekster's works were not exposed but were part of the exhibition catalogue.
+Yet, she also created a special painting inspired by Venice at the entrance hall on the second floor of the Soviet Pavilion.
+Several pieces of research on this painting are now in international and private collections.